mshmoustafa/FTPY/README.md

 ## Uninstallation

-Delete ftpy to uninstall the script.
-Note that ftpy does not install or create any other files, so uninstallation really does amount to deleting the ftpy script.
+Delete `ftpy` to uninstall the script.
+Note that FTPY does not install or create any other files, so uninstallation really does amount to deleting the `ftpy` script.

 ```
 $ rm ftpy